 Advocates support and assist people to make or participate in decisions about their assessment, treatment, care and recovery, including:

-- engaging with consumers to discuss and clarify their preferences and wishes;
+- engaging with people to discuss and clarify their preferences and wishes;

-- providing information about the mental health system and assisting consumers to understand their rights and to A written law made by parliament.
-Also called an ‘Act of parliament’, ‘statute’ or legislation. on them;
+- providing information about the mental health system and assisting people to understand their rights and to act on them;

-- engaging and advocating directly with the person’s treating team, and/or providing support and coaching for consumers to self-advocate;
+- engaging and advocating directly with a person’s treating team, and/or providing support and coaching for people to self-advocate;

 - providing referrals to other services.

-People who are currently receiving, or may be at risk of receiving, compulsory treatment in Victoria and would like support, or would like to know more about getting support for another person, should contact IMHA.
+People should contact IMHA if they are currently receiving, or are at risk of receiving, compulsory treatment in Victoria and would like support.

-You can also contact IMHA to find out when an advocate A document that sets out what a person wants to happen to their money and other property after they die. be visiting a mental health facility.
-(See ‘Contacts’ at the end of this chapter.)
+You can also contact IMHA to find out when an advocate will be visiting a mental health facility.

 Disability Discrimination Legal Service